AlineCoutinho/site/content/authors/admin/_index.md

 I am passionate about the statistical language programming R, reproducible research, open-source philosophy, and inclusive knowledge community.

 Want to start a conversation with me?
-Ask me about my favourite hobbies: motorcycles, gardening, coding in R, independent movies, and walking dogs (especially whippets).
+Ask me about my favourite hobbies: motorcycles, gardening, coding in R, universal literature, independent movies, and walking dogs (especially whippets).